UppaJung/peer-review/README.md

  <!-- We can also be kinder to our fellow reviewers when we do not have to haggle over outcomes.  -->

-#### Seeking informative review of our own research work

-One reason to seek informative review of our own research work is to increase its likelihood it will be accepted when subsequently submitted for competitive peer review.
-Constructive feedback from disinterested experts identifies problems and opportunities to strengthen our work.
-By addressing reviewers's concerns, and attaching their revised reviews (as required), we make it harder for subsequent reviewers to argue that our submission was prepared without sufficient expert input or that new concerns, not apparent to prior experts, should have been anticipated and addressed before submitting for competitive review.

-We can get feedback more quickly from informative review than competitive review because comparing submissions causes the bulk of the wait: reviewers must read all competing submissions, discuss them with other reviewers, and often make decisions before sharing feedback with authors.
-In contrast, a reviewer conducting an informative review need only read one work and may choose to share feedback without evaluating other work or awaiting others' reviews.
-Informative review can return feedback while our work is still fresh in our mind, not after we have begun to feel unfamiliar with what we wrote.

-We could even seek informative review *before* conducting experiments, receiving expert feedback on experimental designs, and improving them, before incurring unrecoverable costs and taking risks.
-The current practice of conducting peer review only after the experiments have already been conducted is unnecessarily wasteful and frustrating for all involved.

 #### xxx